biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

   ppm install %BDV_PPM%/Geo-GDAL.ppd

-  :: Spreadsheet::XLSX 0.15 does not install on windows
+  :: Spreadsheet::XLSX 0.15 does not install on Windows
   :: and will be removed in the next Task::Biodiverse::NoGUI update
   :: until then install version 0.13
   cpanm Spreadsheet::XLSX@0.13